Don’t Pay the High Cost: You Can Quit for Good

 Isn’t it time you Quit for Good?

-Quit for Good is a free, eight-week, course-based tobacco cessation program led by a nurse practitioner with assistance from Kaiser Permanente clinicians and health experts.
-The program is open to all MCPS employees and their spouses, regardless of whether or not they participate in MCPS employee benefits or are enrolled in benefits with Kaiser.
-You also can avoid the 25 percent smoker surcharge on the total cost of your MCPS-provided health insurance.*
+Quit for Good is a free tobacco cessation program led by a nurse practitioner, with assistance from Kaiser Permanente clinicians and health experts.
+Now offered via three one-hour webinars, the program is open to all MCPS employees and their spouses, regardless of whether they participate in MCPS employee benefits or are enrolled in benefits with Kaiser.